IvanoDaneri/SpringBootJWT/readme.txt

 }

 1) Authentication phase.
-The configuration that implements JWT includes a logon rest url that implements the Authentication phase (class: UserController):
+The configuration that implements JWT includes a logon rest url (UserController.logon) that implements the Authentication phase (class: UserController):

 - verify the credentials passed in http POST calling UserController.logon rest
 - retrieves the roles assigned to the user